SteveNield/simple-service-auth/README.md

 - **route** - setup method of requesting a token by authenticating against a key
 - **protect** - specify which endpoints or events are to be protected and which roles have access

+## Client Request Lifecycle

+1) authenticate with key
+2) receive a token
+3) make a call to a protected resource using token

 ## Installation
 ```
 $ npm install simple-service-auth